Jim Lindsey (Canadian football): Professional career

-Later years and honors
+Later life and honors

-Lindsey and his wife, Susan, had three daughters: Lauri, Jamie, and Melissa.
+Lindsey and his wife, Susan, had three daughters.
 In later years, Lindsey operated an insurance company called Jim Lindsey & Associates Insurance Company.
 He died of heart failure in Colleyville, Texas in 1998 at age 49.

 Lindsey was inducted into Abilene Christian's Hall of Fame in 1987.
 His jersey No. 10 was retired by Abilene Christian in 2006.
 His was only the second football jersey to be retired by the school, the first being No. 28 worn by Wilbert Montgomery.

 In 2013, as part of the Southland Conference's fiftieth anniversary celebration, the conference picked an all-decade team for the 1960s, and Lindsey was chosen as the Player of the Decade for the 1960s.

-At the time of his death, he had only one grandchild, Mallory.
-After his death he gained 7 more grandchildren Landon, Brooklyn, Payton, Tayden, Lincoln, Harley, and Deacon.